FilOzone/filecoin-services-payments/README.md

 At this point:

-- A rail is established between the client and service provider
+- A rail is established between the payer and payee
 - The rail has a `fixedLockup` of 10 tokens and a `lockupPeriod` of 100 epochs
 - The payment `rate` is still 0 (service hasn't started yet)
-- The client's account `lockupCurrent` is increased by 10 tokens.
+- The payer's account `lockupCurrent` is increased by 10 tokens.

 ### 4. Deal Acceptance and Service Start

-When the service provider accepts the deal, the operator starts the payment stream:
+When the payee accepts the deal, the operator starts the payment stream:

 ```solidity
 // Service contract (operator) increases the payment rate and makes a one-time payment